All Episodes

 We already are seeing investments by a number of Japanese corporations in this technology.

-Another person whom I visited, Shuji Inamata, Who is a PhD chemist who works at the Electrotechnical Laboratories at the Tsukuba Space Facility in Japan.
+And there's another person whom I visited, Shuji Inamata, who is a PhD chemist who works at the Electrotechnical Laboratories at the Tsukuba Space Facility in Japan.

 We're at the bottom of the hour.